CobaltFusion/DebugViewPP/README.md

 - minimal delay of the traced application, compared to the original dbgview a factor of 10 better.
 - fast and responsive user-interface, even with +50.000 incoming lines per second
 - runs without prerequisites on WinXPSP3 and up (v1.5 and earlier also on WinXPSP2)
-- in-memory compressed logbuffer using google snappy (typically -50% RAM consumtion)
+- in-memory compressed logbuffer using google snappy (typically -50% RAM consumption)
 - tailing files (drag ascii or UTF files into debugview to tail it)

 And more features: